GEO vs SEO

 If you work in digital marketing, you've probably heard the term GEO appearing alongside SEO.
 But what exactly is the difference?
 Are they competing strategies, or complementary?
 And should your business invest in both?

-This guide breaks down GEO vs SEO in plain English — what each does, how they differ, where they overlap, and how to build a strategy that covers both.
+This guide breaks down GEO vs SEO in plain English: what each does, how they differ, where they overlap, and how to build a strategy that covers both.
+It also folds in Foglift's Q2 2026 research across 311 AEO-scored domains and 375 buyer-intent AI search responses.

 TL;DR

 SEO gets you ranked in Google's search results (blue links).
 GEO gets you cited in AI-generated answers (ChatGPT, Perplexity, Google AI Overviews).
 You need both in 2026.
-They share 60-70% of the same best practices, but each has unique requirements.
+Foglift's Q2 readiness study found a median SEO score of 86/100 but a median AI Readiness Score of 46/100 across the same 311 domains.
+Traditional SEO health is no longer enough.

 What Is SEO?